-- Ensure that learners are provided with assignments that are fit for purpose, to enable them to produce appropriate evidence for assessment. - Produce a clear and accurate assessment plan at the start of the programme/academic year. - Provide clear, published dates for handout of assignments and deadlines for assessment. - Assess learner's evidence using only the published assessment and grading criteria. - Ensure assessment practices meet current BTEC assessment requirements and guidance. - Ensure that assessment decisions are impartial, valid and reliable. - Not limit or 'cap' learner achievement if work is submitted late. - Develop assessment procedures that will minimise the opportunity for plagiarism and malpractice (including the misuse of AI). - Maintain accurate and detailed records of assessment decisions. - Maintain a robust and rigorous internal verification procedure. - Provide samples for standards verification/external examination as required by the awarding organization. - Monitor standards verification/external examination reports and undertake any remedial action required. - Share good assessment practice between all BTEC programme teams. - Ensure that BTEC assessment methodology and the role of the assessor are understood by all BTEC staff - Provide resources to ensure that assessment can be performed accurately and appropriately. - Maintain and store securely all assessment and internal verification records in accordance with the Pearson Centre Agreement.
+- Ensure that learners are provided with assignments that are fit for purpose, to enable them to produce appropriate evidence for assessment. - Produce a clear and accurate assessment plan at the start of the programme/academic year. - Provide clear, published dates for handout of assignments and deadlines for assessment. - Assess learner's evidence using only the published assessment and grading criteria. - Ensure assessment practices meet current BTEC assessment requirements and guidance. - Ensure that assessment decisions are impartial, valid and reliable. - Not limit or 'cap' learner achievement if work is submitted late. - Develop assessment procedures that will minimise the opportunity for plagiarism and malpractice (including the misuse of AI). - Maintain accurate and detailed records of assessment decisions. - Maintain a robust and rigorous internal verification procedure. - Provide samples for standards verification/external examination as required by the awarding organization, to meet published deadlines. - Monitor standards verification/external examination reports and undertake any remedial action required. - Share good assessment practice between all BTEC programme teams. - Ensure that BTEC assessment methodology and the role of the assessor are understood by all BTEC staff. - Provide resources to ensure that assessment can be performed accurately and appropriately. - Maintain and store securely all assessment and internal verification records in accordance with the Pearson Centre Agreement. - Comply with the requirements as set out in the Pearson Centre Guide to Assessment.